 Every one of the more than 300 varieties of plants in the garden is edible or has medicinal value.
 They are also grown as organically as possible and in a biologically sustainable manner.
 The fruit and vegetables from the garden are harvested all year round for use in two farm-to-fork restaurants.
 Along the edge of the garden, a natural stream flows from the Simonsberg Mountain to the Berg River, creating a space for indigenous wild olives to flourish.
 In their shade a collection of some 7000 clivia lilies explode in a spectacular display every spring.

-Our head gardener Liesl van der Walt and her team tend the plants that have flourished beyond expectation – so much so that it’s quite hard to believe that the garden is still relatively young.
+Our head gardener Alex Bosman and his team tend the plants that have flourished beyond expectation – so much so that it’s quite hard to believe that the garden is still relatively young.

 STORIES FROM OUR GARDEN

 It’s mulberry season